The compact support property for solutions to stochastic heat equations with stable noise: The stochastic integral formula

-Part (b) of the above will be particularly important in the arguments that follow, as it allows us to replace $Y_{s-}(x)$ with $\bar{Y}_s(x)$ in all space-time integrals, (i.e. integrals with respect to $ds dx$).
+Part (b) of the above will be particularly important in the arguments that follow, as it allows us to replace $Y(s,x)$ with $\bar{Y}(s,x)$ in all space-time integrals, i.e. integrals with respect to $ds dx$, as well as stochastic integrals with respect to $L(ds,dx)$, which follows by Proposition~\ref{prop_isometryint}.
 This is done frequently, so we will note it the first time and do so without comment thereafter.

-The next step is obtain moment estimates for $\bar{Y}_t(x)$.
-These estimates are useful in and of themselves, and we also use them later on to complete the proof of the stochastic integral formula, in particular to improve it from a.e. $(t,x) \in \R_+ \times \R^d$ to all $(t,x)$.
+The next step is obtain moment estimates for $\bar{Y}(t,x)$.
+These estimates will be used to complete the proof of the stochastic integral formula, in particular to improve it from a.e. $(t,x) \in \R_+ \times \R^d$ to all $(t,x)$.
+We later refine the preliminary moment estimates to obtain those stated in the theorem.
 The cases $p < 1$ and $p \geq 1$ require somewhat different treatments.
 To unify them as much as we can, we introduce the parameter